 transport and use of public services

-The Office for National Statistics (ONS) runs the survey throughout the year across Great Britain.
-It interviews a random sample of households, with sectors of society chosen to reflect the general population.
+The ONS ran the survey throughout the year across Great Britain.
+It interviewed a random sample of households, with sectors of society chosen to reflect the general population.

-There is contact information and more about DWP statistics on the Statistics at DWP page.
+Find contact information and more about DWP statistics on the Statistics at DWP page.